DynamicsAndNeuralSystems/pycatch22/README.md

 ## About

-[_catch22_](https://github.com/DynamicsAndNeuralSystems/catch22) is a collection of 22 time-series features coded in C that can be run from Python, R, Matlab, and Julia.
+[_catch22_](https://github.com/DynamicsAndNeuralSystems/catch22) is a collection of 22 time-series features coded in C that can be run from Python, as well as [R](https://github.com/hendersontrent/Rcatch22), [Matlab](https://github.com/DynamicsAndNeuralSystems/catch22), and [Julia](https://github.com/brendanjohnharris/Catch22.jl).

 This package provides a python implementation as the module _pycatch22_.